DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 What will I study in Design, Surveying and Planning for Construction T-levels?

-- Science- materials, forces, heat, light and sound
+- Science – covering materials, forces, heat, light, and sound.

-- Law- planning law, landlord and tenant and contract law
+- Law – including planning law, landlord and tenant law, and contract law as well as laws surrounding Health, Safety and Wellbeing.

-- Construction techniques, modern methods of construction and project management
+- Construction Techniques – including modern methods of construction and project management

 Entry Requirements

-Five GCSE’s at Grade 4 or above, all from the core subjects including English and Maths.
+Five GCSE’s at Grade 4 or above, all from the basket subjects including English and Maths.

 How will I learn?

-- Classwork with regular written assignments to do as homework
+- Engaging Classwork – with regular written assignments that help deepen your understanding

 How will I be assessed?